kylasweb/GES/DEPLOYMENT.md

 - Current URL appears to be: `https://ges-five.vercel.app`

 ### 3. PhonePe Credentials
-- Replace `PHONEPE_MERCHANT_ID`, `PHONEPE_SALT_KEY` with your actual PhonePe production credentials
+- **Not required now** - These will be configured later by the client from the admin panel
-- If you don't have PhonePe credentials yet, use placeholder values for now
+- Use placeholder values (`placeholder`) for now - the payment gateway will be set up when ready

 ## Database Setup